Şırnak Province: Turkish Forces' operation, 1992

 On 18 August 1992 Turkish forces attacked the city, killing 54 people, mostly children and women.
 For three days homes were burned, livestock were killed, and people were killed.
 20,000 out of 25,000 residents fled the city, Amnesty International reported.

 During the operation, a curfew was imposed in the town and when it finally ended, the whole city was in ruins.

 While the town was under bombardment, there was no way to get an account of what was happening in the region as journalists were prevented from entering the city centre which was completely burned down by the security forces. Şırnak was under fire for three days and tanks and cannons were used to hit buildings occupied by civilians.

 On 26 August 1992, Amnesty International sent requests to then Prime Minister, Süleyman Demirel, Interior Minister İsmet Sezgin, Emergency Legislation Governor Ünal Erkan and Şırnak province governor Mustafa Mala, to immediately initiate an independent and impartial inquiry into the events, to ensure no-one was mistreated in police custody and to make their results public.

-2015-2016 Clashes
+2015–2016 Clashes

 The 2015–16 Şırnak clashes took place in Şırnak City, Cizre, Idil and Silopi.
 On 14 March 2016 a curfew was declared in Şırnak province.
-This marked the start of an 80 day long operation against Kurdish militant in the province.
+This marked the start of an 80 day long operation against Kurdish PKK militants in the province.
 The curfew remained in place for 9 months.
 2,044 buildings were destroyed during the military operation.

+Population

+Historic population figures of the province: